10 online sites for computer programming learning

 MIT OpenCourseWare

 MIT OpenCourseWare is incredible.
-Lessons are available online and you can spend them at your own pace in case you have other things to do in your life.
+The lessons are available for free online and you can take them at your own pace in case you have more to do in your life.

 The lectures are made with video, and presented in such a way to easily assimilate them.
 The online page raises the reputation of MIT as an educational institution.